Research Assistant Professor

 Ph.D., 2003, Anthropology (Archaeology), University of California, San Diego

 Byrnes Building Room 430A

 Landscape archaeology, anthropological archaelogy, complex societies, cultural ecology, historical ecology, archaeology of the Middle East.
 Interpretation of air photography and satellite imagery toward landscape reconstruction through time.
 My research focuses on the environmental dimensions of social and cultural change in wetland environments, especially regarding urban origins and sustainability in deltaic settings.
+Currently, I am invesitgating the possibility and efficacy of using constructed wetlands to remediate petroleum production, agricultural, and urban wastewater streams in southern Iraq.
 Future work will study past and present strategies for biomass energy extraction from natural environments.

 Past experience includes arms control, information technology, and training consultancy in Europe and the Middle East, and fieldwork in Malaysia, Italy, southeastern Turkey, Jordan, Iraq, the Republic of Georgia, and Azerbaijan, including research financed by grants from the National Science Foundation, the Smithsonian Institution, the National Geographic Society, the University of California Institute on Global Conflict and Cooperation, the University of California Office of Research, as an American School of Oriental Research Mesopotamian Fellow, and as Visiting Research Fellow at University College London - Qatar

 In the Media

 |USC SEOE||Always Coming Home Project|

 2014 Wreck Diving Magazine TV - Episode 4 - Iraq - Winged Bull.
 Filmed by JWM Productions and Edited by Joe Porter, premiered 15 July, 2014